Loki frá Oddhóli, TT, CGC, TDI

 Loki was the first Icelandic Sheepdog to ever be tested by American Temperament Testing Society, Inc. (ATTS) and to receive the TT title.
 He also received his Canine Good Citizen and was certified as a therapy dog by Therapy Dogs International, Inc.

 Today, Loki lives on in his offspring.
 He sired two litters and for a total of nine puppies.
 These puppies continue to give the world joy with their wonderful personalities, just as Loki did.
-In addition, one of his sons is a successful therapy dog and one of his daughters is starting a career in agility competition - all of them are beloved family pets.
+Several of his offspring became some of the first Icelandic Sheepdogs to earn their AKC championships, others have found great success in agility, and several as successful therapy dogs - all of them are beloved family pets.
 Loki will be forever missed, but his legacy lives on.